mindkin/hourfleet/docs/zapier.md

 Hourfleet supports Zapier! so that means you can now get information about your car sharing network by connecting Hourfleet to your favourtie apps using Zapier zaps of your own!

-**NOTE: At the moment, you can only get notified when the users of your network are notified of key events in Hourfleet, like when they join your network, or when they reserve or book a car.**
+> NOTE: At the moment, you can only get notified when the users of your network are notified of key events in Hourfleet, like when they join your network, or when they reserve or book a car.

 This is how you can set Zapier.com up to notify you through one of your favourite apps, like Slack, etc.

-NOTE: We are going to show you how you can get notified of all your user's Notifications in a Slack channel of your choice.
+>  NOTE: We are going to show you how you can get notified of all your user's Notifications in a Slack channel of your choice.

 But don't worry, even if you don't use Slack as your messaging app, and you use another app like Intercom or just Email, you can also get notified in the same way (as long as Zapier supports your app).

 Just follow the steps below, and select the app of your choice, the rest is very similar, and within no time you will be up and running.

 # Creating a Zap

-## Step 1: Create a new Zap
+## Step 0: Login to Zapier

 The first thing you need to do is create an account at [zapier.com](http://www.zapier.com), if you already have one, then just login.